You Will Need

 Step 20: Set up your scroll saw.

-Note to experienced scroll saw-ers: you can skim the following instructions, as they're made mostly for scroll saw neophytes.
-You probably already know how to turn a corner.
+Note to experienced scroll saw-ers: you can skim the following instructions, as they're mostly for scroll saw neophytes.
+You probably know how to turn a corner.

 Tip: Use new, sharp blades for large and tough books.
 Use older, duller blades on easy books to keep your work slow and controlled.

 Step 21: Saw out of the pilot hole and into the first side.

 Turn the saw on.
 Gently push the page block against the blade to cut towards the outside edge.

 The sawing speed will vary greatly depending on the thickness of the book, paper type, and blade sharpness.
 Large books with thin, dense pages may move one millimeter at a time, but thinner books or books with light, fluffy pages will cut like butter.